erl-ang/bootleg-bittorrent/README.md

 ```

-#### test 2: When a client dereg’ed after offering file(s), the server should broadcast the updated table of offered files to other active clients.
+#### When a client dereg’ed after offering file(s), the server should broadcast the updated table of offered files to other active clients.
 Upon receiving the broadcasted table, active clients should output appropriate status messages to indicate that its local table has been updated.

 - continued from above test
 - client `heyy` terminal